Pingelapese language: Direct questions

 Direct questions are mostly asked with a question word, but when a question word is excluded from the sentence, a question is distinguished by a non-falling final intonation (remains steady or slightly spiked intonation).
 The question words are as follows: "ish" means "who", "dah" means "what", "ngahd" means "when".

 Morphology

 Similar to other languages, words in Pingelapese can take different forms to add to or even change their meanings.
 Verbal suffixes are morphemes added at the end of a word to change its form.
 Pingelapese uses many verbal suffixes, but few verbal prefixes.
 Prefixes are those that are added at the front.
-For example, the Pingelapese suffix –kin means ‘with’ or ‘at.’
+For example, the Pingelapese suffix –kin means 'with' or 'at.'
 It is added at the end of a verb.

-ius = to use --> ius-kin = to use with

-mwahu = to be good --> mwahu-kin = to be good at

 sa- is an example of a verbal prefix.
-It is added to the beginning of a word and means ‘not.’
-The following sentence is an example of how -sa is used.
+It is added to the beginning of a word and means 'not.'
+The following sentence is an example of how sa- is used.

-pwung = to be correct --> sa-pwung = to be incorrect

 There are also directional suffixes that when added to the root word give the listener a better idea of where the subject is headed.
 The verb alu means to walk.
 A directional suffix can be used to give more detail.